ctidigital/magento-configurator/readme.md

  - Create a component for Attributes
  - Create a component for CMS Pages
  - Create a component for CMS Static Blocks
+ - Create a component for Admin Users & Roles
  - Create a component for Categories
  - Create a component for Products
  - Better CLI Logging